Visual Perceptual Skills & Learning

 - For Parents of Babies and Toddlers

-If you can get hold of it at your library, the book "From Rattles to Writing" (#Ad) is a great resource to help you encourage your child's normal development from birth to 5 years.The aim is to help develop all the skills your child needs for reading and for writing.
+If you can get hold of it at your library, the book "From Rattles to Writing"#Ad may be a useful resource to help you encourage your child's normal development from birth to 5 years.The aim is to help develop all the skills your child needs for reading and for writing.

-It is packed full of really practical activities using resources you probably already have at home, and in addition to hand skill development, there is a section on visual motor development for every year of your child's life from 0-5 years.
+It is packed full of really practical activities using resources you probably already have at home, and in addition to hand skill development (which is the main focus of the book), there is a section on visual motor development for every year of your child's life from 0-5 years.

 Thank you for visiting my site!
 I hope you found this information on visual perceptual skills helpful!